-21 Random Questions with Iris Apfel
+21 Random Questions: Iris Apfel on Accessories and Her Sartorial Pet Peeve

-Iris Apfel is 96 years old.
-She has almost a million followers on Instagram.
-She’s a businesswoman, interior designer, and a fashion icon.
+96-year-old Iris Apfel has almost a million followers on Instagram; she’s a businesswoman, interior designer, and a fashion icon.
 But when I sat down with her during [Pre]Coterie Women’s June Market Week in New York, I learned some things I didn’t already know about her—21 glorious, unconventional, inspiring, and admirable things.

 This is the second time Apfel has sold her expansive collection of personal accessories at the Vintage@Coterie Pop-Up, and when I arrived on-site, it seemed like everybody else in the building was clearing out.
 But Iris?
 She was shopping.
 I was politely asked to wait on the sidelines until the job was done, and I must say—if anyone knows how to shop, it’s this woman.

 A team of assistants buzzed around Apfel, attending to phone calls, reporters, and shoppers.
 Designers and sellers alike hovered over her shoulder as she examined vintage shoes, gowns, and accessories.
-And in the middle of it all, Iris took her sweet time.
+And in the middle of it all, Apfel took her sweet time.
 She was like the eye of a storm—the calm in the middle of all the commotion.
 And I could sense that she had the knowledge and appreciation of a seasoned professional.

-Iris is regal and extremely wise.
+Apfel is clearly regal and extremely wise.
 But I wanted her to let loose a little—to show me some of that notorious sense of humor, and a closer look at the woman behind the glasses.
-So I asked her 21 random, silly, offbeat interview questions.
+So, although she warned me that she wouldn’t stand for “dopey questions,” she was more than willing to answer my 21 random, silly, and offbeat interview questions.
 And guess what?
 I think it worked.

 1. What’s your middle name?

-Note: Editor’s note: At the end of this interview, Apfel gave me her home address and asked me to send her a hard copy of the final product.
-Her final words to me: “Print it big.”